fishnal/aws-notes/cloudfront/1 - cloudfront.md

 # CloudFront

 CloudFront (CF) is a Content Delivery Network (CDN) that speeds up distribution of static and dynamic content via **edge locations.**
+- Edge locations are deployed in major cities and highly populated areas

 ## Basic Flow